Labour Division

 The system gives the right to anyone wishing to work, and this means that the inconvenient form of unemployment, as is possible in the present-day socio-economic systems, cannot exist.
 The social dissatisfaction with the work and income distribution that in the classical system of business operation is solved with strikes and individual riots, cannot exist in the system of this kind.

-Even the education system might present how big changes are coming.
+The education system presents how big changes are coming as well.
 Teachers will work hard to satisfy interests of students because students will evaluate their work.
-On the other hand, teachers will not need any more to evaluate students because students will latter through their work be evaluated by society what ever they do.
-School will not be any more a warranty for acquired knowledge but only a place for acquiring knowledge.
+On the other hand, teachers will no longer need to evaluate students because students will later through their work be evaluated by society no matter what they choose to do.
+School will no longer be a guarantee for acquired knowledge but only a place for acquiring knowledge.
+I wrote more about that in My clash with science.

-In more complex work forms, such as the managing functions, medical protection, specialist work, a candidate will first have to undergo a selection by the managing boards of enterprise or by the commune.
+In more complex work forms, such as managing functions, justice functions, specialist work, a candidate will first have to undergo a selection and be elected by the managing boards of the enterprise or by the commune.
 On all other work posts the employment technique will be very simple.
-The management decides whether on a certain work post the productivity is limited or not, and give the minimal C-of work responsibility.
+Management decides whether productivity is limited or not on a certain work post, and give the minimal C-of work responsibility.
 Candidates then give their offers.

-A worker who offers a larger productivity, a higher degree of responsibility and a lower price of current labour gets the highest value of the C-work competition and, therefore, exercises the right to work on certain work post.
-This means that he can also take the work post of an employed worker if such employed worker cannot, or does not wish to, accept the competitive conditions expressed by the value of the C-work competition.
-The employed worker at such work post may be given a short time-interval in which to respond whether he can and wishes to assume a larger productivity, responsibility or a lower current labour price.
-If he accepts, he continues to work, however, under new conditions.
+A worker who offers a larger productivity, a higher degree of responsibility and a lower price of current labour gets the highest value of the C-work competition and, therefore, exercises the right to work at a certain work post.
+This means that they can also take the work post of an employed worker if the employed worker cannot, or does not wish to, accept the competitive conditions expressed by the value of the C-work competition.
+The employed worker at such work post may be given a short time-frame in which to respond whether they can and wish to assume a larger productivity, responsibility or a lower current labour price.
+If they accept, they continue to work at their work place, however, under new conditions.

-A worker who cannot accept the competitive conditions leaves his work post.
-Such worker is recognized to have met all his obligations on such work post.
-He exercises the right to periodical distribution of past labour income-based points, as if he has realized the envisaged productivity.
-Income of such worker will be gradually falling until he finds a new work post, at which point the income will start gradually rising again.
-Hence, the worker leaving his work post is protected in terms of income, so that temporary unemployment will not produce to him any significant material inconveniences.
-Loss of a job in such a system would not represent, either, a great essential inconvenience because each and every worker can autonomously and over a short time find a new job where he would according to his own skills realize a greater productivity and convenience.
+A worker who cannot accept the competitive conditions leaves their work post.
+Such a worker is recognized to have met all their obligations in such a work post.
+They exercise the right to periodical distribution of past labour points, as if they have realized the envisaged productivity.
+The income of such a worker will gradually decrease because the price of their work will fall until they find a new work post, at which point the income will start gradually rising again.
+Hence, the worker leaving their work post is protected in terms of income, so that temporary unemployment will not produce to them any significant material inconveniences.
+The loss of a job in such a system would not represent, either, a great essential inconvenience because each and every worker can autonomously and over a short time find a new job where they would, according to their own skills, realize a greater productivity and convenience.

-For the purpose of realizing a steady continued business operation, the society needs to oblige the worker losing the work post by a new form of responsibility of making his competitor familiar with all work obligations.
-A new coming worker takes over all work obligations of his predecessor, and adds new ones.
-He assumes the responsibility to accomplish the existing productivity of the previous worker, as well as the offered rise in productivity; however, he gets remuneration in the form of past labour income-based points only for own rise of productivity.
+For the purpose of realizing a steady continued business operation, the society needs to oblige the worker losing the work post a new responsibility of making their competitor familiar with all work obligations.
+A new coming worker takes over all work obligations of their predecessor, and adds new ones.
+They assume the responsibility to accomplish the existing productivity of the previous worker, as well as the offered rise in productivity; however, they get remuneration in the form of past labour income-based points only for own rise in productivity.

-The concept of power is in the present-day society considerably alienated because a man has during his lifetime lived pressed by authoritative forces.
-That has brought to him an intensified feeling of inferiority and creates, as a reaction, a need for superiority.
-The man of today has interests in any form of affirmation through competitions in sports, culture, possession of money, etc. Being a winner represents a great value to the man, because it is precisely there where his power is manifested and proved.
+The concept of power is in the present-day society considerably alienated because an individual has throughout their lifetime lived oppressed by authoritative forces.
+That has brought to them an intensified feeling of inferiority and creates, as a reaction, a need for superiority.
+The individual of today has an interest in any form of affirmation through competitions in sports, culture, possession of money, etc. Being a winner represents a great value to the individual, because it is precisely there where their power is manifested and proved.
 Victory compensates the subjective experience of impotence.

 Work competition eliminates the privileges in work, and this also means all inconveniences in the society that the privileges create.
 Work competition represents a permanent struggle for the realization of larger productivity.
-This is the struggle allowing any worker to be the best in his segment of acting.
-It will be a form of recognition, a possibility for the man to compensate the impotency caused by authoritative influences, to become aware of his vitality, of his own powers.
-The man would permanently see such recognition reflected in the eyes of the society.
+This is the struggle allowing any worker to be the best in their segment of acting.
+It will be a form of recognition, a possibility for the individual to compensate the impotency caused by authoritative influences, to become aware of their vitality, of their own powers.
+The individual would permanently see such recognition reflected in the eyes of the society.

-There is no doubt that competition in work is more acceptable than all other forms of competition because it brings, inter alia, the socially beneficial operating result.
-Then the workers who will considerably develop an egoistic trait of their characters will be greedy in the field of work, and this negative character feature will contribute to larger productivity and, accordingly, to a larger welfare of the society.
+There is no doubt that competition in work is more acceptable than all other forms of competition because it brings, inter alia, socially beneficial operating results.
+Workers who will considerably develop egoistic trait will be greedy in the field of work, and this negative character feature will contribute to larger productivity and, accordingly, to a larger welfare of society.

-The work competition will not allow anyone to sit back on his laurels.
-As time will pass, a fatigue and saturation with the excessive acting in a broad social sense may be expected and, consequently, the ambitions will grow weary.
-Such orientation will form a natural balance between the man's natural needs and possibilities.
-This would inevitably lead to objective acceptance of the proper limitation of each man and to the respect of each man for another man.
+The work competition will not allow anyone to sit back on their laurels.
+As time passes, a fatigue and saturation with the excessive acting in a broad social sense may be expected and, consequently, the ambitions will grow weary.
+Such an orientation will form a natural balance between the individual's natural needs and possibilities.
+This would inevitably lead to objective acceptance of the proper limitation of each individual and to the respect of each individual for another individual.

 Work competition is not to be understood as an elementary power where the workers will endanger the work posts of other workers to an extent greater than needed in productive terms.
 This assertion is primarily based on the fact that everyone will have the survival and the right to work ensured.
 Moreover, the work competition will contribute to the creation of a balanced relation of the work conveniences and inconveniences on all work posts.
 Therefore, there will be no excessive need for a change of work posts.

 It has already been said that the newly arrived worker also assumes responsibility for the realization of the existing work obligations of the worker who was pushed away, which may be very risky.
-He will be able to decrease his C-of responsibility irrespective of whether the enterprise he works in operates well or bad, and whether the same work suits him or not.
-Further, the worker commits to stay on a certain work post for a definite period of time.
-In that period, he will not be allowed to compete for new work posts unless he would be willing to pay a penalty in income-based points for early leave.
-Moreover, a worker who willingly leaves his work post cannot be relieved from responsibility for envisaged work on the work post left in determined period of time.
+They will be able to decrease their C-of responsibility irrespective of whether the enterprise they work in operates well or not, and whether the same work suits them or not.
+Further, the worker commits to stay at a certain work post for a definite period of time.
+In that period, they will not be allowed to compete for new work posts unless they are willing to pay a penalty in income-based points for early leave.
+Moreover, a worker who willingly leaves their work post cannot be relieved of the responsibility for the envisaged productivity they offered for the determined period of time.

-And finally, any worker who takes the work post of another worker may assume that this will be inconvenient for the other worker, and possibly to his coworkers or customers so that they may over a longer period of time assess him negatively, which will have a negative impact on income and the quantity of past labour income-based points such worker holds.
-In this regard, each worker will think well before taking up any somebody else’s work post.
+And finally, any worker who takes the work post of another worker may assume that this will be inconvenient for the other worker, and possibly to their coworkers or customers so that they may over a longer period of time assess them negatively, which will have a negative impact on income and the quantity of past labour points such a worker holds.
+In this regard, each worker will think well before taking up somebody else’s work post.

 It may be assumed that in such a system the change of work posts will mostly be carried out by an agreed-upon exchange of work posts among workers.
 This agreement will not be made among privileged people any more but among productive people’s powers.
-Workers will make mutual agreements about needed productivity, prices of works, and responsibilities but they will not be able to do it on expenses of other workers as it is very common today because everyone will be able to breach not ethical agreements.
+Workers will make mutual agreements about needed productivity, prices of works, and responsibilities but they will not be able to do it on the expense of other workers as is very common today, because everyone will be able to breach unethical agreements.
 In such a way the system will ensure its productive orientation in every segment of the production processes.
-Beside that the agreement will push the competition out, which will contribute to disalienation of the society and to the creation of harmonious social relations.
+Besides that, the agreement will push the competition out, which will contribute to the disalienation of the society and to the creation of harmonious social relations.

-With the work competition in place, all workers are in an equal position on the occasion of work division and, accordingly, of the distribution of the operating result.
+With the work competition in place, all workers are on an equal position on the occasion of work division and, accordingly, of the distribution of the operating result.
 As not a single work will be privileged any longer, the system of work competition will contribute to the formation of objective values in production.
-Abolished privileges break down the power of the man over the man or, to say it more precisely, the mechanism of the man's exploitation by the man.
+Abolished privileges break down the power of individual over individual or, to say it more precisely, the mechanism of one individual's exploitation of another individual.
 Abolished privileges will be pushing out the narcissistic character of workers and thus overcome the subjective alienated idea of the conveniences and inconveniences in the society.

-Freedom in the system of work competition will allow the workers to monitor and control the work processes with interest, develop a critical attitude and to act by relying on their own forces.
-That road will allow each worker to examine the validity of the premises that guided him in forming the needs.
+Freedom in the system of work competition will allow the workers to monitor and control work processes with interest, develop a critical attitude and act by relying on their own forces.
+That road will allow each worker to examine the validity of the premises that guided them in forming the needs.

-Such changes allow the man to come closer to his nature, to find the values arising from the man, from his natural sensitivity and contemplativeness - the values that would allow the man to live by natural rhythm, to find his own balance and conveniences.
-The system will contribute to the destruction of the subjectively narcissistic vision of the reality of individuals, which will allow to overcome the alienation of the man from nature, from another man and from himself.
+Such changes allow the individual to come closer to their nature, to find the values arising from the individual, from their natural sensitivity and contemplativeness - the values that would allow the individual to live by natural rhythm, to find their own balance and conveniences.
+The system will contribute to the destruction of the subjectively narcissistic vision of the reality of individuals, which will allow the overcoming of the individual’s alienation from nature, from another individual and from themselves.

-In such a system the man will accept his own impotency where he cannot surmount it and will discover fields where he can objectively manifest his power and thus satisfy his needs.
-A man who constantly meets his needs is not destructive and this is the reason why the system will overcome the destructive phenomena in the society.
+In such a system the individual will accept their own impotency where they cannot surmount it and will discover fields where they can objectively manifest their power and thus satisfy their needs.
+An individual who constantly meets their needs is not destructive and this is the reason why the system will overcome destructive phenomena in society.
 In this way, the complete population of the commune is included in the system of responsible living.

-Such system will overcome the man's destructive orientation directed to himself in the form of depression, neurosis, psychosis, alcoholism, drug addition, masochism, self-destruction, and all forms of inconvenient phenomena.
-Also will be overcome the destructiveness toward nature and the society in the form of sadism, aggression, and any form of destruction.
+Such a system will overcome the individual's destructive orientation directed to themselves in the form of depression, neurosis, psychosis, alcoholism, drug addition, masochism, self-destruction, and all forms of inconvenient phenomena.
+Also destructiveness toward nature and the society in the form of sadism, aggression, and any form of destruction will be overcome.

-Such a system will enable a constructive orientation of the man, and only then the man can believe in prosperity, based on productivity, solidarity, mutuality.
-Only then the man can believe in peace, love, the joy of living.
+Such a system will enable a constructive orientation of the individual, and only then can the individual believe in prosperity, based on productivity, solidarity, mutuality.
+Only then can the individual believe in peace, love, the joy of living.

-Only then will the society form a constructive attitude toward the young.
-Such attitude will no longer be authoritative for the reason that not a single man in the society will be subjugated to authoritative forces, and will thus have no model for such attitude vis-à-vis the young.
+Only then will society form a constructive attitude toward the young.
+Such an attitude will no longer be authoritative for the reason that not a single individual in the society will be subjugated to authoritative forces, and will thus have no model for such attitude vis-à-vis the young.
 It may be supposed that such a society will form a natural mode of living, with natural needs.
 It means that the population will desist from alienated ambitions in favour of creating a sound relationship in the society.
 The relationship will be formed in which adults will respect the young, and in which mutual contradictions will be solved by agreement.
-The relationship will be created that will allow the man to develop rightly from the very beginning.
-Only at that point of time will the society be able to find its own long-term constructive orientation.
+The relationship will be created that will allow the individual to develop correctly from the very beginning.
+Only at that point in time will the society be able to find its own long-term constructive orientation.

 Back to Top